nason/prezto/README.md

 Updating
 --------

+**Pull the latest upstream changes into this fork**

+    git fetch upstream && git pull upstream/master

+-One day, you may run into conflicts doing this.
+-Make sure your changes aren't overwritten after this -Be sure to push back to `origin` after doing this

-Pull the latest changes and update submodules.
+**Pull the latest changes and update submodules.**

     git pull && git submodule update --init --recursive